 - Busking may only occur at Box Hill Mall or Britannia Mall

-- That any drawings, sketches or other artwork made on any footpath must be easily erasable, in a non-permanent medium such as chalk, charcoal or pastel or be detrimental to the environment
+- Any drawings, sketches or other artwork made on any footpath must be easily erasable, in a non-permanent medium such as chalk, charcoal or pastel or be detrimental to the environment

-- That the permit holder is not to advertise or associate the busking activity with advertising in any performance
+- The permit holder is not to advertise or associate the busking activity with advertising in any performance

-- That the permit holder is not to sell or offer or expose for sale any article or commodity
+- The permit holder is not to sell or offer or expose for sale any article or commodity

 - Electronically amplified equipment is not permitted to be used

-- That the permit holder will comply with all directions by an authorised officers or a member of the police force, including a direction that busking cease or that the location of the busking be moved to lessen congestion or inconvenience to other persons
+- The permit holder will comply with all directions by an authorised officers or a member of the police force, including a direction that busking cease or that the location of the busking be moved to lessen congestion or inconvenience to other persons

 - Any other condition which the Council considers to be appropriate.